odhran-kainos/blog/posts/4 - Strategic Scala Style: Conciseness & Names.md

 not names things at all using language features like `apply` or the `_` placeholder parameter.

-Howver, the fact that code ends up "too concise" is itself one of the most common complaints leveled against the Scala programming language.
+However, the fact that code ends up "too concise" is itself one of the most common complaints leveled against the Scala programming language.
 How can we pick the right balance of verbosity and conciseness, at the right times, to ensure future maintainers of our software do not end up hating us?